CXInc/trellfire/README.md

 Edit it to add the configuration values you'll be using:

   * appName - Shows up in the app header
+  * authorizationMethod - Either "github-org" or "username"
+  * authorizedUsernames - When authorizationMethod is "username", this is the array of GitHub usernames authorized to use the app
-  * org - The GitHub org name that users must belong to in order to access the app
+  * org - When authorizationMethod is "github-org", this is the GitHub org name that users must belong to in order to access the app
   * trelloBoardId - Open the board in Trello, and go to Menu -> Share, Print, and Export... -> Export JSON.
 The first id is the board ID.
   * trelloKey - Get one at https://trello.com/1/appKey/generate
   * trelloToken - Substitute your key into this URL, and go through authorization: https://trello.com/1/authorize?key=YOUR-KEY-HERE&name=Trellfire&expiration=never&response_type=token